Lyquix/tpl_lyquix/docs/js.md

   * Complete separation of styling (CSS) and logic (Javascript)
   * Use CSS animations and transitions
   * Control galleries with left and right arrows in keyboard and swipe gestures
+  * Zoom control for images
+  * Thumbnails for easy navigation
   * Ability to create custom HTML structure

 To activate an element in your page with lightbox add the following attributes: